project-illium/illium-documentation/docs/node/offline_wallet.md

 **Note**: the network key is also derived from your wallet's mnemonic seed so backing up your seed also backs up your network key.

-Create a raw stake transactions
+Create a raw stake transaction

 ```
 $ ilxcli createrawstaketransaction --commitment=110d2d4a3516fd399c248972ff3b3268c856140f3587ffae9348e9b890d16e29 \